Advice and Tips

 - Role conflicts

 In addition, the risk of mobbing can increase as a result of individual and situational factors like discrimination, intolerance, personal problems and substance abuse.
-As the above list indicates, this is a problem that can only be blamed minimally on the employee’s personality.

 Responsibility for the work environment